 Erection of Fence

-[Ensure drawings clearly indicate on which side of fence line the fabric and overhand are to be installed.]

 The Contractor shall be deemed an “excavator” under the Ontario Underground Infrastructure Notification System Act, 2012, and shall comply with all applicable requirements of the Act.
 The Contractor shall obtain locates of underground infrastructure from Ontario One Call prior to commencing an excavation or dig.

 Erect fence 0.3 m back from the property lines and as indicated on the Contract Drawings and in accordance with CAN/CGSB 138.3-96.